 Bitter melon is quite low in calories, carrying just 17 calories per 100 g.
 But it packs a punch in a small package, carrying high levels of other nutrients and vitamins.

-3. High in Folates
+3. Karela is High in Folates

 Carrying about 72 µg/100g (18% of RDA), fresh Bitter Melon pods are an excellent source of folates.

-4. High in Vitamin C
+4. Amazing Source of Vitamin C

-Bitter Melon is an amazing source of vitamin-C. 100g of Raw Bitter Melon contains 89 mg of Vitamin C, which is a staggering 119% of the recommended daily Intake (the cooked version contains approx. 50% of RDI).
+Bitter Melon is an amazing source of vitamin-C. 100g of Raw Bitter Melon contains 89 mg of Vitamin C, which is a fantastic 119% of the recommended daily Intake (the cooked version contains approx. 50% of RDI).

-Bitter Melon is great for other vitamins too:
+Bitter Melon is great for other vitamins too.

 What are the potential side effects of Bitter Melon?

-According to WebMD – Bitter Melon should not be fed to children ( especially the seeds as these are toxic) and pregnant women risk menstrual bleeding if they consume this fruit as well.
+According to WebMD – Bitter Melon should not be fed to children (especially the seeds as these are toxic) and pregnant women risk menstrual bleeding if they consume this fruit as well.

 Some people who have what is called G6PD deficiency should also avoid Bitter Melon as they are at risk of developing “Favism”, which is a condition with some symptoms similar to Anemia.